What is a Kitchen Island? A Comprehensive Guide

 Larger islands, or even two islands serving separate functions, may be feasible in kitchens with more floor space.
 However, homeowners with smaller kitchens should be extra careful to provide adequate space between the island and the cabinetry (at least one metre) to avoid trouble navigating the kitchen after installation.

-The same rule applies if you plan on adding seating around your kitchen island, and especially if you want to to use it as an alternative to a dining area.
-A good rule of thumb is to give each individual around 24 inches (60cm) of surrounding space, however more can be given if necessary.
+The same rule applies if you plan on adding seating around your kitchen island, and especially if you want to use it as an alternative to a dining area.
+A good rule of thumb is to give each individual around 24 inches (60cm) of surrounding space, however, more can be given if necessary.
 This allows for lots of breathing room and reduces the likelihood of feeling crowded.

 What should you put on a kitchen island?